jorisvantatenhove/SDCProject4AdvancedLaneLines/README.md

 ![Output frame][image9]

 Applying this procedure to every single frame gives us the result that can be found in the video!

+### Discussion

+The biggest problem that this algorithm currently has are shadows or random highlights on the road.
+Applying a more robust approach that uses the lane lines from previous frames will improve performance there.

+Issues that we did not run into in the testing video but that would potentially be difficult to solve are sunshine, causing the road to lighten up, and driving behind another vehicle.
+Additional preprocessing steps could solve the first issue, and vehicle recognition in combination with a restriction on the portion on the image that we detect lane lines in will solve the second.